Category Archives: Mary Garden

 When Mary visited her cousin Elizabeth she said “all generations shall call me blessed, the Almighty has done great things for me, and holy is his name.”
-All generations know her; occasionally over the years Mary visits some in apparitions.
+All generations know her; at times over the years Mary visits some in apparitions.

 The depictions of Mary in art follow closely, if not perfectly, the accounts the visionaries gave of the apparitions.
-Mary, arms folded in prayer, prays for her children on earth and she encourages them to pray with her.
+Mary, arms folded in prayer, prays for her children on earth and encourages them to pray with her in the Fatima appearance.

 The statue of Our Lady of Lourdes made by Fabisch in 1864 and placed in the grotto at Lourdes in France is a model for the many statues of Our Lady of Lourdes in churches and shrines throughout the world.
 We have one in our Lourdes Grotto in Jamaica, NY. (below)